nerves-project/nerves/README.md

 ## Craft and deploy bulletproof embedded software in Elixir

+*This is from the Nerves 2.0 development branch.
+Please be aware that APIs have changed completely and the documentation is lagging.
+Please continue to use Nerves 1.x releases unless you're actively working on this.*

 Nerves provides tooling and libraries for building small, self-contained software images using the rock-solid [Erlang virtual machine](https://www.erlang.org/) hardware support of Linux, and happy